-Dent (Destroyer No. 116) was launched 23 March 1918 by William Cramp and Sons, Philadelphia, Pa.; sponsored by Miss A. W. Collins, great-granddaughter of Captain Dent; and commissioned 9 September 1918, Commander B. C. Allen in command.
+Dent (Destroyer No. 116) was laid down on 30 August 1917 at Philadelphia, Pa., by William Cramp & Sons; launched on 23 March 1918; sponsored by Miss Amy Whipple Collins, great-granddaughter of Captain Dent; and commissioned on 9 September 1918, Cmdr.
+Burrell C. Allen in command.

 Dent escorted a convoy to Ireland between 19 September and 8 November 1918, then carried out training at Guantanamo Bay.
-On 1 May 1919 she got underway from New York to serve on station off Trepassey Harbor, Newfoundland, during the historic first aerial crossing of the Atlantic, a feat accomplished by a Navy seaplane.
-She returned to Newport on the 24th, and on 20 June she joined the escort for the yacht Imperator, carrying the President of Brazil from New York to Newport.
+On 1 May 1919 she got underway from New York to serve on station off Trepassey Harbor, Newfoundland, during the historic first aerial crossing of the Atlantic, a feat accomplished by the Navy flying boat NC-4.
+She returned to Newport, R.I., on 24 May, and on 20 June joined the escort for the troop transport Imperator, carrying President Delfim Moreira of Brazil from New York to Newport.

-Recommissioned 15 May 1930 Dent acted as plane guard for carrier operations, trained reservists, and sailed for a fleet problem in the Caribbean and a visit to the east coast from April to November 1934.
-On 18 December she entered the Rotating Reserve at San Diego and tested ordnance until returning to active commission 10 June 1935.
+Recommissioned on 15 May 1930, Lt.
+Cmdr.
+Elliott M. Senn in command, Dent acted as plane guard for carrier operations, trained naval reservists, and sailed for a fleet problem in the Caribbean and a visit to the east coast from April to November 1934.
+On 18 December, she entered the Rotating Reserve at San Diego and tested ordnance until returning to active commission on 10 June 1935.
 Dent operated along the West Coast and in the Hawaiian Islands until the United States entered World War II.
-At San Diego on 7 December 1941, she got underway the next day to screen Saratoga (CV-3) in her high speed run to Pearl Harbor.
+At San Diego on 7 December 1941, she got underway the next day to screen the carrier Saratoga (CV-3) in her high speed run to Pearl Harbor.

-Returning to San Francisco 29 December 1941 Denthad duty with the Sound School at San Diego and operated along the west coast on convoy duty until 27 April 1942 when she sailed for Alaskan waters.
-From 8 May she operated out of Dutch Harbor on convoy and patrol duty, escorting transports for the invasion of Adak 1 September.
-She returned to Seattle 30 January 1943 for repairs and conversion to a high-speed transport.
-She was reclassified APD-9, 7 March 1943.
+Returning to San Francisco on 29 December 1941 Dent had duty with the Sound School at San Diego and operated along the west coast on convoy duty until 27 April 1942 when she sailed for Alaskan waters.
+From 8 May she operated out of Dutch Harbor on convoy and patrol duty, escorting transports for the invasion of Adak on 1 September.
+She returned to Seattle on 30 January 1943 for repairs and conversion to a high-speed transport.
+She was reclassified as APD-9, on 7 March 1943.

-Dent arrived at Noumea, New Caledonia 20 April 1943.
-She operated from this base and Espiritu Santo landing troops in the assaults on New Georgia, Rendova, Vella Lavella, and Cape Torokina, Bougainville.
+Dent arrived at Nouméa, New Caledonia, on 20 April 1943.
+She operated from this base and Espíritu Santo landing troops in the assaults on New Georgia, Rendova, Vella Lavella, and Cape Torokina, Bougainville.
 After overhaul at Sydney, Australia, in November, she returned to Milne Bay, New Guinea on 17 December.
-While training at Cape Sudest 5 days later, she grounded on an uncharted shoal.
+While training at Cape Sudest five days later, she grounded on an uncharted shoal.
 Serious structural damage necessitated her return to Australia for repairs through January 1944.

-Dent arrived at Noumea 7 February 1944 and landed men of the 4th Marines on Emirau Island 20 March.
-From Milne Bay, New Guinea, she carried soldiers to the Aitape landings 22 April.
-Sailing from New Guinea 9 May, she returned to the Solomons to train an underwater demolition team for the invasion of the Marianas.
-She carried her team to Roi where they were transferred for transportation to Guam, then escorted Mazama (AE-9) to Saipan to carry emergency supplies of ammunition to the bombardment ships.
-Dent patrolled off Saipan and Tinian until early July when she escorted transports to Eniwetok and sailed for overhaul at San Diego, arriving 3 August.
+Dent arrived at Nouméa on 7 February 1944 and landed men of the Fourth Marines on Emirau Island on 20 March.
+From Milne Bay, New Guinea, she carried soldiers to the Aitape landings on 22 April.
+Sailing from New Guinea on 9 May, she returned to the Solomons to train an underwater demolition team for the invasion of the Marianas.
+She carried her team to Roi where they were transferred for transportation to Guam, then escorted the ammunition ship Mazama (AE-9) to Saipan to carry emergency supplies of ammunition to the bombardment ships.
+Dent patrolled off Saipan and Tinian until early July when she escorted transports to Eniwetok and sailed for overhaul at San Diego, arriving on 3 August.

 From 8 November 1944 until the end of the war Dent served with the Amphibious Training Force, Pacific Fleet, at San Diego.
-She sailed 20 October 1945 for the east coast, arriving at Philadelphia, Pa., 6 November.
-Dent was decommissioned there 4 December 1945 and sold 13 June 1946.
+She sailed on 20 October 1945 for the east coast, proceeding via Manzanillo, Mexico, Balboa, C.Z., and Port Everglades, Fla., arriving at the Philadelphia Navy Yard on 6 November.
+Dent was decommissioned there on 4 December 1945.

-Dent received five battle stars for World War II service.
+Dent received five battle stars for her World War II service.